 Some of the best moments in travel occur when you least expect them.
 So that you can savor these instances and enjoy each place in a way that’s meaningful to you, we offer options and build free time into our itineraries wherever we can.

 Lasting friendships often begin on National Geographic Expeditions.
 Your traveling companions are Society members like you: active, engaged, and curious about the world.

 Whether you're relaxing in the arcaded courtyard of a 15th-century monastery in Peru or speeding through Siberia on a private luxury train, our accommodations are carefully selected for their exceptional quality, location, and character.

 Leave the legwork to us.
 We take care of the logistics and details so you can relax, enjoy, and immerse yourself in the places you are exploring.

 To help prepare for your trip, we’ll send you detailed information specific to your trip, including National Geographic books, articles, or maps relating to your destination.
-You’ll also receive a 20-percent discount on your next purchase* from our gift catalog or online store—shopng.com—as well as a free one-year subscription to a National Geographic magazine of your choice.
+You can also shop the National Geographic Expeditions Gear Store, a collection of high-performance apparel and accessories that we've carefully chosen to help you get the most out of your travels with us.

 We’ve explored the world for over 125 years.
 Now, let us take you with us!*20% discount not applicable towards the purchase of magazine subscriptions, Genographic kits, or National Geographic gift certificates.